Thinking Inside The Box

 If you're familiar with typical subwoofer designs in the marketplace, it might be best to start with what it's not.
 It's not a vented/reflex design.
 It's not a band pass.
 It's not a waveguide.
 It's not a transmission line.
 It's not just a woofer inside a box with two horns.
 Forget what you know about subwoofer design.

-LCH's woofer fires into an interior chamber using a network of nested horns, calculated and constructed to create a profusion of fractal waveforms.
-A single 10” woofer fires into the acoustic compression chamber and is folded towards the listener through the vertical horns.
+A single 10” woofer fires into a complex network, calculated and constructed to create a profusion of infinite nested waveforms.
+The sound is folded towards the listener through two vertical horns.
 This unique design is called Dual Horn Compression Chamber (DHCC™), a patented technology exclusive to LCH.

 A single induction coil rolls off the frequency at 6db per octave at 250Hz.
-After two octaves, the response is flat out to 10,000hz.
+After two octaves, the response is flat out to 20,000hz.
 That's not a misprint.
-The enclosure literally takes a driver which, according to manufacturer specs, cannot product sound above 450hz, and creates flat response out to 4 1/2 octaves above.
+The enclosure literally takes a driver which, according to manufacturer specs, drops off dramatically after 2k, and now measures over three octaves above.
+The LCH has the most linear and accurate response of any subwoofer available.
 The result is an uncanny ability to render unrivaled bass fidelity but also improve midrange coherance even with the best full range speakers.
 Hard to believe?
 Just listen.

 The World's First Acoustically Amplified Subwoofers